Sara Kenau

 📘 Narrative:

 ✧ Stormclouds crouched over Logistics Sector 12, the sky heavy with static and reroute surge warnings.
 Sara Kenau moved through the relay yard like a vector—direct, silent, exact.
 Her breath matched the hum of cycling energy coils overhead.
 The day’s drill was live-rated: fleet contingency cascade, power grid instability, simulated sabotage linked to Zakuulan fleet patterns from Dubrillion.
 Sara’s team topped readiness metrics across the sector.
 She logged deviation flags mid-march, corrected a technician mishandling a charge pack, and filed a timing drift against B-Squad’s second formation.
 Her fingers never shook.
 Above her, Reclamation Service drones blinked red—silent observers with deeper clearance than she was cleared to question.
 They watched for pattern anomalies, yes, but also for personnel drift.
 Sara made sure her rhythm never wavered.
-She believed perfection could hold the line.
+Still, her jaw clenched tighter with each pass.

 “I didn’t follow fallback markers.
 I didn’t wait.
 I moved—because Tarika was under that beam and doctrine didn’t know her name.
 I’ve spent my life believing precision protects.
 But that moment didn’t need precision.
 It needed presence.
 If that makes me unstable, then maybe the system doesn’t understand what stability really means.
 I hope they are still watching.”